 Señor Frog’s

 Famous for Spring Break parties in Mexico and the Caribbean, Señor Frog’s celebrates a strong fiesta spirit at the Treasure Island casino in Las Vegas.
-Cinco de Mayo is the perfect time to check it out with dancing and beer-chugging contests.
-Ask for a seat on the outdoor deck overlooking the Strip.
-Sign up in advance for a one-hour open bar for $35, available between 11 a.m. and 8 p.m.
+Cinco de Mayo is the perfect time to check out the famed party spot, as there are always special events like dancing, entertainment, and beer-chugging contests.
+Be sure to ask for a seat on the outdoor deck overlooking the Strip to truly enjoy Señor Frog’s famous Mexican hospitality.

 Jimmy Buffet’s Margaritaville

-Featuring three levels of tiki bars, tropical drinks and Jimmy Buffet classics playing loud on the sound system, Margaritaville is a Parrothead’s dream.
-The centrally located Volcano Bar is named in honor of a tall “volcano” that erupts hourly, spilling margarita mix into two 300-gallon blenders.
-According to the Flamingo, “a virgin is sacrificed to the blender gods” as part of the ritual.
+There’s no better way to celebrate Cinco de Mayo than with the non-stop party atmosphere at Jimmy Buffet’s Margaritaville.
+Featuring three levels of tiki bars, endless tropical drinks, live entertainment, and one-of-a-kind Caribbean vibes, Margaritaville is a Parrothead’s dream.
+Be sure to check out the centrally located Volcano Bar, named in honor of a tall “volcano” that erupts hourly, spilling margarita mix into two 300-gallon blenders.

 Diablo’s Cantina